PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 The example above is a setup where the Application Gateway serves only as a reverse proxy terminating SSL connections (by default all traffic sent to the backend pool is sent to port 80, plain text).
 It also redirects all http communication sent to listener port 80 to https on port 443.

-As you can see in the `target_listener_name` property, all Application Gateway component created for an application are prefixed with the application name (so the key value).
+As you can see in the `target_listener_name` property, all Application Gateway component created for an application are equal to the application name (so the key value).

 For each application one can configure the following properties: